scottnonnenberg/blog/pages/posts/2016-02-01-n-for-node-js-nerp-stack-part-1.md

 There’s been a lot of [discussion about how fast Node.js is](https://www.google.com/search?q=node.js%20fast), but the truth is that those benefits largely come from its handling of asynchronous I/O and use of one thread.
 Yes, V8 is a high-quality execution engine for JavaScript, with its [Crankshaft compile-time and runtime optimization component](http://blog.chromium.org/2010/12/new-crankshaft-for-v8.html).

-But [Java Virtual Machines are really fast](https://benchmarksgame.alioth.debian.org/u64q/javascript.html), with very mature hotspot optimization.
-And [C or C++ can be hand-tuned](https://benchmarksgame.alioth.debian.org/u64q/compare.php?lang=v8&lang2=gpp).
-When these technologies start using [the same single thread and async I/O techniques](https://www.nginx.com/blog/thread-pools-boost-performance-9x/), they can go even faster than Node.js.
+But other technologies are very fast to begin with.
+[Java Virtual Machines](https://benchmarksgame.alioth.debian.org/u64q/javascript.html) have very mature hotspot optimization.
+[C and C++](https://benchmarksgame.alioth.debian.org/u64q/compare.php?lang=v8&lang2=gpp) lack garbage collection overhead and can be hand-tuned down to the finest detail.
+When these technologies start using [the same single thread and async I/O techniques](https://www.nginx.com/blog/thread-pools-boost-performance-9x/), they can go faster than Node.js.

 Of course, so much of it comes down to the specific workload, as well as the specific algorithms and data structures used.
-But it’s a mistake to say that Node.js is fast without also stating some sort of reference point.
+But it’s a mistake to say that Node.js is fast without also including some sort of reference point.

 ## Conclusion: It’s worth it